 Otago University, New Zealand

-Bachelor of Business Management – 1 year further study
+- Bachelor of Business – 7 months further study

-Bachelor of Tourism Management – 1 year further study
+- Bachelor of Event Management – 7 months further study

-Bachelor of Tourism Management – 2 years further study
+- Bachelor of Hospitality Management – 7 months further study

 It offers a range of world-class industry operators in an environment where tourism and hospitality are “normalised” enabling students to become active participants and network in the industry.

-Internship is a valuable component to the Diploma Programme.
+Internships are an invaluable component to the Adventure Tourism course.
 Students work closely with their Internship Manager to identify where they would like to be placed.

-With the assistance and prior knowledge of the Internship Manager, they will be placed in the industry to best match their interests and strengths to ensure that they continue to develop.
+With the assistance and in-depth knowledge of the Internship Manager, they will be placed in the industry to best match their interests and strengths to ensure that they continue to develop.